DARRYL REUBEN HALL

 Darryl Reuben Hall, Founder /Executive Director and native of Jacksonville, FL, holds a Bachelor’s Degree in Architecture from the University of Florida.
-He is an alumnus of Lincoln Center Director's Lab, Creative Capital, Eugene O'Neill Theater Center Fellow, Stage Directors and Choreographers Observership, Apples and Oranges Studios Theatre Accelerator, and serves on the Board of Directors at Amas Musical Theatre (Off-Broadway, NY).
+He is an alumnus of Lincoln Center Director's Lab, Creative Capital, Eugene O'Neill Theater Center Fellow, Stage Directors and Choreographers Observership, Apples and Oranges Studios Theatre Accelerator, League of Independent Theatre, and serves on the Board of Directors at Amas Musical Theatre (Off-Broadway, NY).
 He is also a member of the National Alliance for Musical Theatre and the Theatre Communications Group, Florida Professional Theatre Association, and has served as a Panelist for the New York State Council of the Arts, Queens Council on the Arts, and Department of State Division of Cultural Affairs’ State Touring Roster and Cultural Support Programs for Community Theatre.

 Mr. Hall is a member of the following professional acting unions: Actor’s Equity Association (Developing Theatre Committee and Committee for Equal Employment Opportunity), Screen Actor’s Guild-American Federation of Television and Radio Artists, American Guild of Variety Artists, and American Guild of Musical Artists.